“I am the way. I am the truth. And I am the life. No one comes to Father except through me.” – John 14:6

 So, when it comes to God, can there be such a thing as absolute truth?
 If Jesus is telling the truth and is Truth personified, then the answer is, “Yes.”
 Either way, Jesus’ statement about Himself is outrageous – unless it is true.

 But that’s not all.
-Tomorrow, there is one more in this series of devotions.
+Tomorrow, there is another in this series of devotions.
 Don’t miss it!